Switching from Medicare Advantage to Medigap?

 Before answering the question, “Can I switch from Medicare Advantage to Medigap“, let’s first understand the difference between these two plans.
 Below is a 20-minute video that gives you the details on the pros and cons of each of these plans.

-Medicare Advantage, the Part C of Medicare, replaces original Medicare with plans run by private insurance companies.
+Medicare Advantage, Part C of Medicare, replaces Original Medicare with plans run by private insurance companies.

-MAPD Preferred Provider Organization (PPO) – You can find providers both in both in local and regional areas.
-A MAPD PPO allows you to visit a specialist without a referral from a Primary Care Physician.
-Additionally, if you go out of network you will typically pay a higher copay or coinsurance amount then if you stay in network.
+MAPD Preferred Provider Organization (PPO)–You can find providers both in local and regional areas.
+An MAPD PPO allows you to visit a specialist without a referral from a Primary Care Physician.
+Additionally, if you go out-of-network, you will typically pay a higher copay or coinsurance amount, then if you stay in-network.